tarunratan/kubernetes-on-prem/Readme.md

 `vagrant destroy -f`

+use bash init.sh to init the scripts and install dependencies in each vm Init.sh usage --> Configuration Scripts:

+This repository includes the following scripts that you can use for configuration:

+-   **docker-install**: Installs Docker and sets up containerd.

+-   **kubernetes-install**: Installs Kubernetes components (kubelet, kubeadm, kubectl).

+-   **Iptables**: Configures required sysctl parameters and restarts containerd.

 ## Contributing

 If you would like to contribute to this project, feel free to open issues or submit pull requests.
 Contributions are always welcome!